snabble/snabble-ios-sdk/documentation/SDK-Architecture.md

 ## Overview

 The Snabble iOS SDK is a modular Swift Package Manager-based retail SDK that provides self-scanning and checkout functionality for iOS applications.
-It uses a **clean layered architecture** with distinct module responsibilities and **no circular dependencies** (resolved 2026-03-27).
+It uses a layered architecture with distinct module responsibilities and no circular dependencies.

-See `documentation/Circular-Dependencies-Analysis.md` for details about the resolved circular dependencies.

 ## Module Architecture